gridai/grid-docs/platform/upgrades/adding-custom-cloud-credentials.md

 ],
 ```

-Be warned you're paying for those spare capacity despite being unused most of the time.
+Be warned you're paying for those spare capacities despite being unused most of the time.
 Use `grid edit cluster <cluster name>` or `grid clusters aws --edit-before-creation <cluster name>` to access these advance options.

 ## Installing 3rd Party Tools